Spain or Portugal? Which is the best Iberian destination?

 Traditional Portuguese dish- Bacalhau

-Spanish food is somehow similar to the Portuguese, particularly in fresh seafood, fish, and smoked meats.
-As in everything else in Spain, food is also very local or regional.
-The food from Galicia is different from the food in Valencia, for example.
-In this regard, we need to mention the basque country with some of the best food in the world.
+In this regard, we need to mention the Basque Country, with some of the best food in the world.
 San Sebastian’s pintxo bars are out of this world.
-The most famous thing about Spanish cuisine is probably the tapas/pintxos, which aren’t really one dish but a way of serving the food.
-Tapas have quickly become an international thing, with tapas bars/restaurants everywhere.
-Besides the tapas and pintxos, some of the most famous Spanish food include:
+The most famous thing about Spanish cuisine is probably tapas/pintxos, which aren’t really a single dish but a way of serving food.

 • Paella